iSHAREScheme/iSHARESatellite/INSTALL.md

 | `ENVIRONMENT`   | Name of the infra environment like `uat`, `test`, `prod`.
 No special characters.                                                                                    |

 **Note: the ORG_NAME variable is exclusive.
 If you earlier tried to deploy a satellite, and this satellite was removed, you can not re-use the same ORG_NAME**.

+State your environment variables, and move into the correct directory.

 ```sh
 export ORG_NAME=newsatellite
 export SUB_DOMAIN=test.example.com